 Make sure it’s mixed together really well and that there are no streaks of chocolate left in there.

 Line your tin with baking paper and pour all of the mixture in.
-Spread it out evenly to the corners and leave it at room temperature for 5-10 minutes to cool down.
+Spread your vegan Biscoff fudge mixture out evenly to the corners and leave it at room temperature for 5-10 minutes to cool down.

 Transfer it to the fridge for 2 hours to let it set completely.

 After the fudge has set, use the baking paper to remove it from the tin.